Introduction

 [...]

-Sets the zones for a project and calculates the provided statistics.
+Sets the zones for a project and calculates the provided statistics, if one of the indices or extra_data parameters are included.
 The zones should be provided through the geojson parameter: it should contain a GeoJSON FeatureCollection with Polygon features.
 Other GeoJSON objects or invalid GeoJSON will result in a 400 Bad request response.

 For projects with published plant counts, plant count statistics can also be calculated by the optional parameter extra_data, which in this case should be set to {"plant_counts": true}.

-The endpoint responds with a GeoJSON FeatureCollection with the same geometries that were provided, but with properties added for the calculated statistics.
+The endpoint responds with a GeoJSON FeatureCollection with the same geometries that were provided, but with properties added for the calculated statistics (if any).
 This response is also saved with the project, and can be viewed on Solvi's web site, and also later fetched with the GET endpoint below.

 HTTP Request